WendyCV/Disease_Representation_Learning/README.md

 ### 3.3 Private orchard data

-The private durian orchard images used for unlabeled pretraining and in-domain validation are not fully redistributed in this repository because of field-data ownership, farm collaboration agreements, and dataset-use restrictions.
-To improve reproducibility, we provide the most reproducible alternatives possible:
+The private durian orchard images used for unlabeled pretraining and in-domain validation are not fully redistributed in this repository because of field-data ownership, and dataset-use restrictions.

-* preprocessing scripts;
-* foreground-prior generation scripts;
-* dataset format specifications;
-* split construction protocol;
-* configuration files;
-* evaluation scripts;
-* result folders and logs where available.

-Researchers may reproduce the pipeline using their own unlabeled diseased leaf images and the same data organization described below.

 ### 3.4 Expected YOLO dataset format